ngscheurich/phas3r-starter/README.md

 # 🕹 Phaser 3 Starter Kit

-This is a boilerplate Phaser 3 project that I use as a starting point for my games.
+Boilerplate that I use as a starting point for my Phaser 3 games.